mtlynch/mtlynch.io/content/retrospectives/2020/05/index.md

 One of the most common questions people ask me about Is It Keto is why I don't simply pull in a nutrition database and auto-generate pages for every possible food.
 I always explained that I feared the wrath of Google lest I run afoul of their [rules against auto-generated content](https://support.google.com/webmasters/answer/2721306?hl=en).
 Google drives almost all of Is It Keto's traffic, so if they brought the hammer down on me, the business would basically disappear overnight.

-Recently, I had an illuminating conversation with a friend who's had siginficantly more experience in search engine optimization.
+Recently, I had an illuminating conversation with a friend who's had siginficantly more experience than I have in search engine optimization.
 He suggested that my fears were unfounded.
 In his experience, Google only brings down harsh penalties on sites that egregiously try to manipulate search results.
 I might get in trouble if I used machine learning to auto-generate page text, but if I'm simply pulling nutritional data and presenting it in a way that adds value for users on the keto diet, that should be fine by Google.

 My friend's prediction was that if Google didn't like my auto-generated content, it's more likely that they'd simply downrank those particular pages rather than applying a penalty to my entire site.

 ## Chasing the long tail

 My discovery about auto-generated content got me excited about Is It Keto again.
 It's been successful at attracting visitors, but I was never able to find a way to make growth profitable.
-[Hiring writers](/hiring-content-writers/) costs me $50-100 per article, but articles typically earn less than $1/month in revenue.
+[Hiring writers](/hiring-content-writers/) costs me $50-100 per article, but articles typically earn less than $1/month in revenue, so it's not financially viable.

 Page generation would be a gamechanger because it substantially lowers my costs.
 The cost would be *so* low that I could produce articles that nobody else would bother creating.
 For example, if you Google "are pringles keto?" none of the results directly address the question.